anishmss/bioinfo_intro_dlsu/chapters/introduction/intro_to_bioinfo.md

 History of sequencing technology
 Source: https://en.wikipedia.org/wiki/DNA_sequencing#/media/File:History_of_sequencing_technology.jpg
 ```

+The second interesting thing is the versatility of this technology.
+Although the biochemistry of sequencers are only good to read DNA,
+clever people have come up with ways to utilize sequencers to measure all sorts of biological stuff.

 ### To see, we need to more than look
 Each run of modern-day sequencer can produce tons of sequence data.